-The COVID-19 pandemic is still ongoing, and restrictions have been reintroduced.
+The Covid-19 pandemic is still ongoing, even though restrictions have been lifted.
 The company has taken the necessary measures to protect its employees and limit any negative impact on the company's operations.
 The company is carefully monitoring the situation and complying with the recommendations and restrictions of the Public Health Agency of Sweden.